QinetiQ-Cyber-Intelligence/OpenCTI-Terraform/opencti/README.md

 ```

 ### Route 53 Integration
-Terraform code exists within this deployment (`load_balancing module`) that will make use of an existing Route53 Hosted Zone.
-The Route53 Hosted Zone value is configured by the variables: `domain`, `environment`, and `subdomain` in `variables.tfvars`.
+Terraform code exists within this deployment (`load_balancing module`) to create a Route53 Hosted Zone.
+The Route53 Hosted Zone name is configured by the variables: `domain`, `environment`, and `subdomain` in `variables.tfvars`.
 The OpenCTI platform will be available at `https://subdomain.environment.domain`.

 ### OpenID Connect Integration